BulletYY/Time-Series-Analysis/README.md

 The objective is to move from **raw observations to a statistically validated forecasting model**, with particular emphasis on decomposition, stationarity and seasonal dynamics.

-### Planned workflow

-#### Data preparation and exploratory analysis

-- data loading and cleaning,
-- missing-value and outlier inspection,
-- visualization of the series and its transformations,
-- summary statistics and temporal patterns.

 #### Time-series decomposition